Henry Segerstrom: Life

 Henry Thomas Segerstrom was born into a Swedish immigrant family in Santa Ana, California.
 A farming family, the Segerstroms moved from dairy farming to cultivating alfalfa, eventually specializing in the production and harvesting of lima beans.
-They would become the largest producers of dried lima bean in the United States.
+They would become the largest producers of dried lima beans in the United States.

 Education

 In 1939, Henry T. Segerstrom was named valedictorian of Santa Ana High School where he also served as class president.
-Months later, at age 17 he enrolled in Stanford University, eventually earning a Bachelor of Arts and a Masters of Business Administration degree from Stanford Business School in 1948.
+Months later, at age 17 he enrolled in Stanford University.
 His education was interrupted by World War II; he joined the war effort after Pearl Harbor, in 1942.
+After the war and recuperation from his injuries, he returned to Stanford, eventually earning a Bachelor of Arts degree and a Masters of Business Administration from Stanford Business School in 1948.
+In 2007, he was inducted into Stanford Associates Hall of Fame-Sigma Chi.
+In February 2008, Stanford University presented him with the prestigious Ernest C. Arbuckle Award for his lifetime of outstanding accomplishments.
+The highest honor bestowed upon alumni of Stanford's Graduate School of Business, the award recognizes individuals who have demonstrated a commitment to both managerial excellence and to addressing the changing needs of society.

-World War II
+Military service

 Enlisting in the U.S. Army on June 24, 1942, Henry T. Segerstrom was commissioned a second lieutenant upon graduation from the Field Artillery Officer Candidate School at Fort Sill, Oklahoma on May 27, 1944.
-He was deployed to the European front as a second Lieutenant, later rising to the rank of captain.
+He was deployed to the European front as a second lieutenant, later rising to the rank of captain.
 In France, he was severely wounded in action during one of the deadliest engagements of the war, the Battle of the Bulge.
 Facing years of recuperation for shrapnel injuries to his hand, forearm, lower back, and forehead, he returned to California via Dibble General Hospital in Menlo Park.
-Determined to finish his education at Stanford University, he earned a Bachelor of Arts degree, then enrolled in the Stanford Graduate School of Business, earning his Masters of Business Administration.
 In 1945, Henry T. Segerstrom was awarded the Purple Heart and the European Theater of Operations Ribbon with Battle Star.
 He remained on active duty until 1947.
+In 2003, he was inducted into the U.S. Army Artillery School Hall of Fame, Fort Sill, Oklahoma.